-The "map3d Files" window can be accessed by the "Mesh-¿Files..." menu entry.
+The "map3d Files" window can be accessed by the "Files" menu option of the main menu.
 This window displays one row for each surface, where each row shows the surface number, the window the surface appears in, the geometry filename, the geometry number, the data filename, the start frame number, the end frame number, a graph of the RMS curve, and a button to show other files.
 Most of these columns can be modified at any time.
 If you click on the "New Surface" button, an empty row will pop up, allowing you to add a surface from scratch.